ninabarzh/ipa/content/en/docs/workshops/secure-shelter/funding-template.md

 ### 9. Why it matters

-Digital abuse is a daily reality for many survivors—but shelters are rarely given the tools to help.
+Digital abuse is a daily reality for many survivors, but shelters are rarely given the tools to help.
 This project flips the script.
 Instead of outsourcing or relying on vague “cybersecurity advice,” this hands-on day gives staff their own tools, on their own terms.
 It's practical, empowering, and built for real-world mess.

 ---